-Tip Hold 2ND + + or - to double or halve the length of the pattern.
-Tip Hold 2ND + ≥ or ≥ to duplicate/divide the pattern along with its events.
-Tip Hold a pad of the matrix to override the global parameters with the ones contained in this pad (quick copy function).
+- Tip Hold 2ND + + or to double or halve the length of the pattern. - Tip Hold 2ND + X or X to duplicate/divide the pattern along with its events. - Hold a pad of the matrix to override the global parameters with the ones contained in this pad (quick copy function). - Tip Hold mute and Press a pad in the matrix to mute it instantly.
+The note will be dimmed.
+To unmute it, repeat the same action or simply Press the matrix pad.
+Hold track to enter the track settings.

 6.4.
-Note parameters Each note event includes its own set of 8 parameters : Note & Octave, Velocity, Length, $\mu$ Time, Chance, Roll, Math.
+Note parameters Each note event includes its own set of 8 parameters : Note & Octave, Velocity, Length, μ Time, Chance, Roll, Math.
 Step parameters are visible on the left screen.
 Each one of them is connected to its own encoder:

 To adjust the global note parameters, simply set the values with the encoders.
 The notes that will be added will be created with those attributes.
 To modify the parameters of existing notes, Hold a pad or a selection of multiple pads.
-NEW!
 Modifying the pitch, octave or velocity of existing notes while the sequencer is stopped will send a short pre-listen of those notes to the output.
 This behavior can be disabled in this section of the settings.
 PITCH + OCTAVE C0 (0) ...
-G 10 (127) Sets the midi note pitch & octave.
+G10 (127) Sets the midi note pitch & octave.

-Sets the midi note velocity.
+VELOCITY 0 ...
+127 Sets the midi note velocity.